KNFLD/ppooll-acts-ports/README.md

-- 👋 Hi, I’m @KNFLD
+-  Hi, I’m @KNFLD
-- 👀 I’m interested in ... ppooll for Max MSP
+-  I’m interested in ... ppooll for Max MSP
--  Here you find all my ports and acts for ppooll feel free to use and edit as you wish
+-  Here you find all my ports and acts for ppooll, feel free to use and edit as you wish

 -How to reach me ... knfld@outlook.com